 22. Regulations on request of library materials:

-(1) Books and attachments: Each person is limited to three volumes（pieces） at a time.
+(1) Books and attachments: Each person is limited to five volumes（pieces） at a time.

-(2) Periodicals and newspapers: Each person is limited to three kinds (up to five volumes each) at a time.
+(2) Periodicals and newspapers: Each person is limited to five kinds (up to five volumes each) at a time.